dankamongmen/notcurses/doc/man/man3/notcurses_stats.3.md

 **sprixelemissions** is the number of sprixel draws. **sprixelelisions** is the number of times a sprixel was elided--essentially, the number of times a sprixel appeared in a rendered frame without freshly drawing it.
+**sprixelbytes** is the number of bytes used for sprixel drawing.
+It does not include move/delete operations, nor glyphs used to erase sprixels.

 # NOTES